 How are you prepared for the head-on collision?
 Are you prepared to escape or evade?
 Are you willing to defend yourself or your team members?
 Do you have any protocol in place?
 At the very least, you should have a protocol for someone in the office to call 911 at the FIRST sign of trouble.

 How far you are willing to prepare AND act is a personal decision.
 I know that I highly value my life and obligation (and desire) to continue to be around for my family.
 I know that I will NOT let someone else (regardless of circumstances), deprive my family of my life.
 I also know that I consider my office staff my own family and would defend them accordingly.
-I know that I will never end up like the dentist in Korea or even the one in Ohio.
+I know that I will never end up like the dentist in Korea, Ohio, or California.

 Taking up Krav Maga, carrying pepper spray, a taser, a firearm, or a combination of those things, is your personal prerogative.
 With any of those options, you MUST get training, practice, and continue to train.
 Be aware of your local state laws regarding self-defense.
 They can vary widely.
 And, when you see signs of trouble, do everything you can to de-escalate the situation.

 I hope none of us ever faces this “head-on” situation.
 However, it IS possible.
 And your mindset and actions can be the deciding factor on whether you get to go home to your family in one piece.
 Again, these are certainly rare exceptions to our daily lives.
 However, as the potential consequences are significant, it’s worth preparing for these rare situations.
 Be safe, Dental Warriors.